digitalsadhu/dokku-toolbelt/README.md

 # Context aware

-Ideally the toolbelt should know from which directory you are in, which server and project you are working with.
+The toolbelt knows from which directory you are in, which server and project you are working with.
 It can determine this by using `git remote -v` and looking for the correct host by looking for a dokku@ username and parsing out the project name from the part after the : character.